anortham/coa-tree-sitter-dotnet-bindings/README.md

 If you want to build the tree-sitter .NET bindings, you need to build the native tree-sitter libraries first.

-Building the native tree-sitter libraries is currently supported only for Windows x64 and Linux x64.
+Building the native tree-sitter libraries is supported for Windows x64, Linux x64, and macOS (Intel and Apple Silicon).

 ### Building .NET bindings for Windows